Prashantd2355/RemindME-Sample/README.md

 ```

-#### Location Based Reminder
+#### Reminder Listner
-This function is location-based, and in order to perform operations depending on location, a number of user inputs are needed.
-Using the given location coordinates as a starting point, the action can be started anywhere within a 500-meter radius.
-The alarm would sound, for instance, if the user entered the reminder's 500-meter location task radius.

-#### Step 1
 Import reminder listner to receive reminder results you can check response code by [ResultCodes](#ResultCodes).
+Import this listner where you call create method of any reminder.
+This listner is for following methods:

+1. Location Based Reminder
+2. Calendar Events with one click navigate to event location
+3. Contact Book - Manage contact address book with no of visits log
+4. Phone Call Reminder - Remind to call on specified geographical area

 ```kotlin
 class MainActivity : AppCompatActivity(), ReminderListner{